MicrosoftDocs/power-platform/power-platform/admin/business-continuity-disaster-recovery.md

 Microsoft's Business Application Platform (BAP) provides Business Continuity and Disaster Recovery (BCDR) capabilities to all [production type](/power-platform/admin/environments-overview) environments in Dynamics 365 and Power Platform SAAS applications.
 This article describes details and practices Microsoft takes to ensure your production data is resilient during regional outage.

-## Backup and Replication of Production Environments
+## Backup of Production Environments

 Microsoft is dedicated to ensuring the highest [service availability](https://servicetrust.microsoft.com/) levels for your critical applications and data.
-Microsoft ensures that the baseline infrastructure and platform services are available through its business continuity and [disaster recovery](/azure/reliability/disaster-recovery-overview) architecture by:

-- Enabling geo redundancy, where in, all data from production environments (excluding Default environments) is backed up to the paired/secondary region.
-These replicas are referred to as geo-secondary replicas that are set up during the time the primary environment is deployed.
+Microsoft ensures that the baseline infrastructure and platform services are available through its business continuity and [disaster recovery](/azure/reliability/disaster-recovery-overview) architecture by enabling geo redundancy, where in, all data from production environments (excluding Default environments) is backed up to the paired/secondary region.
+These backups are referred to as geo-secondary backup that are set up during the time the primary environment is deployed.

-- Geo-secondary replicas are kept synchronized with the primary environment through continuous data replication.
-While at any given point, a secondary region might be slightly behind the primary region, the data on a secondary is guaranteed to be transactionally consistent.
-For more information on geo replication, visit [Active geo-replication - Azure SQL Database](/azure/azure-sql/database/active-geo-replication-overview)

 :::image type="content" source="media/bcdr.png" alt-text="Diagram illustrating a geo-secondary replica of data storage and compute infrastructure.":::